 Contracts lie at the core of any business engagement, granting each party certain legal rights pursuant to the agreement (and imposing various duties and obligations).
 The attorneys at Berg Plummer Johnson & Raval, LLP are not only equipped to review, draft, and negotiate business contracts — from service contracts, to distribution contracts, to non-disclosure agreements and sale of goods contracts — but are also experienced business litigators in Houston who have a long track record of favorably and cost-effectively resolving contract disputes.

 An unexpected breach of contract dispute can saddle a company with the heavy burden of litigation and thus disrupt the normal ebb-and-flow of business.
 Skilled contract litigation therefore demands more than just a successful resolution — to the degree possible, the dispute must be resolved within a reasonable period of time so as to avoid significant disruption.
-A Houston business contract attorney at Berg Plummer Johnson & Raval, LLP brings to the table decades of collective experience and a reputation for aggressive representation.
+Every Houston business contract attorney at Berg Plummer Johnson & Raval, LLP brings to the table decades of collective experience and a reputation for aggressive representation.
 Our reputation gives you an edge at the negotiating table early on, helping you avoid extensive litigation in cases where a potential compromise is possible.

 Our attorneys have comprehensive knowledge of both federal and Texas state contract law, and have experience helping clients navigate a complex web of potential breach of contract issues involving: